Wuchale

 Wuchale (Amharic: ውጫሌ), also spelled Uccialli, is a town in northern Ethiopia.
 Located about 40 km north of Dessie in the Debub Wollo Zone of the Amhara Region, this town has a latitude and longitude of 11°30′N 39°36′E and an elevation of 1711 m.
 It is the largest settlement in Ambassel woreda and is located along Ethiopian Highway 2.

 History

 In 1889, when it was a fief of Queen Taytu, Italian ambassador Count Pietro Antonelli met with Emperor Menelik II at Wuchale shortly after the death in battle of Emperor Yohannes IV.
-The two countries came to an agreement known as the Treaty of Wuchale, which was signed on 2 May.
-In this treaty, emperor Menelik recognized Italy's occupation of Eritrea and agreed (at least in the Italian version) Italian trusteeship over the Abyssinian empire under Menelik.
+The two countries came to an agreement known as the Treaty of Wuchale, which was written in two languages, Amharic and Italian, and signed on 2 May.
+Per the treaty, emperor Menelik recognized Italy's occupation of Eritrea and agreed (at least in the Italian version) Italian trusteeship over the Abyssinian empire under Menelik.
+The Ethiopian emperor contested this interpretation of the treaty and therefore denounced the treaty in 1893.
+Italy attempted to forcibly impose the protectorate over Ethiopia, leading to the First Italo-Ethiopian War, which ended in Italy's defeat at the Battle of Adwa and the subsequent Treaty of Addis Ababa.

 Writing a few years later, Augustus B. Wylde described the Wuchale market, held on Mondays, as a small one.

-The Tigrayan People's Liberation Front and Ethiopian People's Democratic Movement reported that they had killed 703 government troops and captured 168 in fighting at Wuchale on 29–30 January 1990.
-However, the Derg announced on 2 February that their troops had retaken the town.